Learn how higher platform reliability translates to lower time to value and faster growth for KLER's e-commerce presence.

 Thus, we simply slightly scaled down our proposed best case scenario and instead of AWS Fargate opted for a more traditional container based architecture running EC2 instances directly on AWS ECS.

-We had to tackle the provisioning of resources after all, but still introduced a major modernization to the flow – infrastructure-as-code.
+We had to tackle the provisioning of resources after all, but still introduced a major modernization to the flow – infrastructure as code (IaC).
 Terraform helped us organize and describe KLER’s infrastructural needs, allowing the client to flexibly adjust them on the go in a centralized, coherent, versioned – and most importantly: automated – fashion.

 The solution we delivered auto-scales resources based on actual compute demand and is easily amenable to both high short-term variance, as it is to long-term business growth.
 What’s more, it is not intrinsically bound to AWS – KLER can now opt for multi-cloud deployments, if it chooses to do so.